CFA-Fintech/Summarizing-Data-Using-Google-Sheets/README.md

 ![Images](/Images/import_data.png)

-### Step 5: Summarizing Data Using Google Sheets
+### Step 5: Aggregate data using Google Sheets

-* Understanding the data
+* Understand the data
-* Combining the data
+* Merge data
-* Summarizing the data using pivot tables
+* Use a pivot table to summarize data
-* Summarizing the data using custom formulas
+* Use custom formulas to summarize data
-* Creating charts and graphs
+* Create graphs and charts

 ### Step 6: Answers, Insights, Findings and Summary
-A Quality Assurance Manager at a contact center is preparing a benchmark report on key performance indicators.
+The quality assurance manager of the contact center is preparing a baseline report on key performance indicators.
-He wants to customize the service level threshold according to the time (in seconds) callers waited for their call to be answered.
+You want to customize the service level threshold based on the time (in seconds) that callers wait for their call to be answered.

 ## Dataset

 Data dips collectected data from Salesforce, Talkdesk (CRM).

 ## Tools

 Google Sheets

 ## Summary